Muna123-sudo/Muna123-sudo/README.md

 - 👋 Hi, I’m @Muna123-sudo
 - 👀 I’m interested in learning coding and computer languages
-- 🌱 I’m currently learning javascript on freecodecamp
+- 🌱 I’m currently learning javascript and python on freecodecamp
 - 💞️ I’m looking to collaborate on Github to learn more
 - 📫 How to reach me russellmuna@yahoo.com
 - 😄 Pronouns: ...